its-tujo/Fake-data-generator/.github/SECURITY.md

 ## Reporting of security problems

-If you discover a security issue, please report it confidentially to TuJo vi  Email (security@tujo.is-cool.dev)
+If you discover a security issue, please report it confidentially to TuJo via  Email (security@tujo.is-cool.dev)

 TuJo will respond as soon as possible and take appropriate action.